WHAT IS THAT, REASONS AND HOW TO STOP IT.

 What is self-sabotage?

 Self-sabotage is when we actively or passively take action to prevent ourselves from reaching our goals.
 Self-sabotage can affect our lives in many negative ways, as it can look like procrastination, self-medicating with drugs or alcohol, comfort eating, or physical self-injury.
 Sometimes it is easy to spot these destructive behaviours, but sometimes we can’t really understand what and why we are doing things (like picking up on a fight with a friend or partner or blaming others for our failures).

 Self-sabotage might be called a fear of success or a fear of failure.
 Some people also describe it as a fear of consequences or a fear of change that our actions might bring.

-As an example, if you nailed a job interview, you have to start working in a totally new place, meet new people.
+As an example, if you nailed a job interview, you have to start working in a totally new place and meet new people.
 If the first date was a success and you decide to go on a second one, that means you have to put time and effort to open up, be vulnerable and work on building relationships.
-Or if you decide to start your own business you might have to quit your current job, spend your days and nights working on something that might not bring any value to your life.
+Or if you decide to start your own business you might have to quit your current job and spend your days and nights working on something that might not bring any value to your life.

 So what is hiding under self-sabotage?

 We live our lives based on expectations.
 Sometimes our expectations are very very high, but they don’t match the effort we put into getting them.
 Actually, we unconsciously stop ourselves from putting a lot of time and energy into it, so it’s not surprising that the outcome of our actions isn’t the same as we expected (most of the time it’s much worse).
 This is where sabotaging comes – from past events there is a memory of a horrible feeling of being disappointed when things don’t go as expected, so we try to prevent it from happening again by doing less than we should to actually achieve the goal!
 It’s better to do absolutely nothing than to start the things that already feel like a failure, right?